jamii/strucjure/README.md

 Strucjure is a library for doing stuff to other stuff.
 You provide a declarative grammar for your stuff and strucjure gives you validators, parsers, walks and lenses (and eventually generators).

+## Note

+The last stable version of strucjure is [https://github.com/jamii/strucjure/releases/tag/v0.3.5].
+This readme refers to the version currently in development.

 ## Quickstart

 ```clojure